reselbob/-reselbob-temporal-version-control-short/README.md

 The project emulates a technical publishing workflow that consists of the following activities

 - `getArticle()` //returns a string that is an article title
+- `getEditor()` //returns a editor to assign to editing task for an article
 - `proofread(article:string)`
 - `techEdit(article:string)`
 - `copyEdit(article:string)`